alexmanrique/blog/_drafts/2021-04-11-developing-cakephp-application-in-macbook-m1.md

 ## Updating captcha-com plugin

-Then once composer was installed I was able to update the captcha plugin that I'm using to filter spambots.
+This point is really specific to my CakePHP application.
+The thing is that I'm using a captcha plugin.
+After `composer` was installed I was able to update the captcha plugin that I'm using to filter spambots using the following command.

 ```console
 composer update captcha-com/cakephp-captcha --no-plugins